krishh21/Image_caption_generator/README.md

 ```
 This will install all the necessary packages and libraries needed to run the project.

+Then you to install  on terminal
+---

+pip install streamlit
+pip install tensor flow
+---

+ Run program using this command
+  ---
+  Streamlit run app.py
+  ---

 ## Deployement on Streamlit

 1. Create an account on Streamlit Sharing.